Chicago (franchise): Chicago Fire

 Chicago Fire follows the firefighters, paramedics, and rescue squad members of Chicago Fire Department Firehouse 51.

 Chicago P.D.

 Chicago P.D. follows the uniformed patrol officers and detectives of the Chicago Police Department's 21st District, specifically the Intelligence Unit.
 The Chicago Fire episode "Let Her Go" serves as the backdoor pilot.

 Chicago Med

 Chicago Med follows the doctors and nurses of Gaffney Chicago Medical Center.
 The Chicago Fire episode "I Am the Apocalypse" serves as the backdoor pilot.

 Chicago Justice

-Chicago Justice follows the prosecutors and investigators at the Cook County State's Attorney's Office.
-The Chicago P.D. episode "Justice" serves as the backdoor pilot.
+Chicago Justice followed the prosecutors and investigators at the Cook County State's Attorney's Office.
+The Chicago P.D. episode "Justice" served as the backdoor pilot.
 The series was canceled after one season.